Skip to main content

 Instead of a newly created access token you can also use your personal access tokens, but this is not recommended since your personal access token has probably more permissions than needed.

-You need to enable ingress on your KinD cluster so this config below should be used with kind create cluster --name kubrix-local-demo --config kind-config.yaml
+3. create a new KinD cluster.
+You need to enable ingress on your KinD cluster so this command below should be used:

 kind: Cluster